-Graco 4Ever All-in-1 Car Seat
+Graco 4Ever DLX All-in-1 Car Seat

 Like the Fountain of Youth or the Holy Grail, a true “forever” car seat has been eluding desperate searchers for years.
 Yes, there already are seats that rear-face, forward-face, and turn into a booster, but they are often lacking in at least one function, and when that happens, what’s the point?